Jelleas/typing_platforms/README.md

-# Static type checking with Python
+# Static type checking in Python

 With Python 3.5 came [type hints](https://www.python.org/dev/peps/pep-0484/).
 A system within Python to *hint* what the type of a variable should be.
 Probably best explained by a quote from a certain [Disney classic](https://www.imdb.com/title/tt0325980/):